f5devcentral/f5-big-iq-lab/docs/class3/module5/lab2.rst

 .. note:: We have added 300ms delay to an NGINX instance running in a docker container acting as an application server in this lab.

-4. We are now going to remove the healty node and only keep the NGINX node.
+4. We are now going to remove the healthy node and only keep the NGINX node.
 Navigate to the Configuration tab in the application dashboard and delete the node ``10.1.20.115:8081``.
 Then click **Save**.

 .. image:: ../pictures/module5/img_module5_lab2_4.png